We welcome your application to our department, and hope you can join our community of scholars!

 The following supporting materials must be included as part of the online application:

 Any student who accepts an offer of admission into the Department of Physics, and has not already done so, must submit their original academic transcript(s) and proof of degree(s).
-With questions about this requirement, please contact Dr. Xuedong Hu, director of Graduate Studies.
+With questions about this requirement, please contact Prof. Xuedong Hu, director of graduate studies.

 Please request three letters of recommendation from individuals who can speak to your past academic accomplishments and potential for future achievement.
 These letters must be submitted electronically.
 Further instructions are included in the online application.